ekmett/coda/README.md

 Installation
 ============

-To install the `coda` executable run `cabal install` or `stack install` as usual with a Haskell project.
+To install the `coda` executable, you'll need to run `cabal new-build`, then fish through `dist-newstyle` for the executable and put it somewhere in your path.

+Once `cabal new-install` works, this will become a lot easier.

 To work on the extension, you'll need to: